 Looking for digital guidelines for the secondary classroom?
-I can maybe, sorta, try to help you.
+I have ideas for adding digital guidelines to classroom guidelines.

 I just finished my third year in a 1:1 school.
 All my students have iPads, and I have one too.